ishanjmukherjee/ishanjmukherjee.github.io/README.md

 - [ ] Add a workflow where I don't have to upload images to a subdirectory.
 The ideal would be `ctrl-v`ing images.
 - [ ] Add automatic dating for posts, or at least a keyboard shortcut for entering the date on VS Code (or whatever editor).
 - [ ] Add auto-centering for images.
+  - Basically, when I paste in an image using HTML, I should not have to use the inline CSS incantations (auto margins left and right) to _center_ it.
+I should only have to use CSS if I want _not_ to center it.